What is IPL?

 Can I have treatment without a patch test?

-No. Please do not expect to have a full treatment on the same day as patch testing.
-Whilst we appreciate that patients travel long distances to visit our clinic we cannot make exceptions and our protocols must be followed.
+Unfortunately not.
+We are unable to complete a treatment on the day of patch testing and we must wait one week between patch testing and treatment.
 We hope that you will be reassured by this policy as our care of the patient is of up most importance to us.

 If I have had treatment at another clinic can I have treatment straight away without a patch test?